 ‘My heart in my breast is sad for your ancient tree, O hill yonder; the stem from which I was wont to see each territory, your smooth thorn I see not there’.

 This exhibition explores Gaelic society and culture in Ireland through the lens of the learned families who served Gaelic and English lords in Ireland between 1200 and 1600 AD.
 As hereditary keepers of the arts, learned families of historians, lawyers, physicians, poets and musicians framed the outlook of Gaelic people.
 Their books, personal effects, buildings and landscapes invite us into the world of the society they served.

-The exhibition includes a range of artifacts, images and interactive that highlight the reputed origins of the Gael, their customs and cultural practices, the territories, landscapes and settlements in which they lived, their relationship with the sea and with the Church, and the influential roles that the Gaelic arts and their practitioners played in society.
+The exhibition includes a range of artefacts, images and interactive that highlight the reputed origins of the Gael, their customs and cultural practices, the territories, landscapes and settlements in which they lived, their relationship with the sea and with the Church, and the influential roles that the Gaelic arts and their practitioners played in society.

 Image Credit: National Library of Ireland

 Much of what is known about the customs and traditions of Gaelic society comes from their monuments and artefacts, and also from the contemporary writings of Gaelic scholars and English observers.

 The inauguration of a chief involved an elaborate ritual called ‘proclamation of the name’ (ord an anma).
 The ceremony generally took place at a prehistoric site, which reinforced the long ancestry of the chief’s family.
 Chiefs also held great public gatherings (oireachtas), traditionally on Mayday (Beltaine) and on All Saints’ Day (Samhain).

 Chiefs showed their authority and dominance and maintained social bonds among their people through various customs.
 They crossed into neighbouring territories to raid cattle (creach).
 They expected a night’s entertainment (cuid oidhche) without notice, from their subjects, and hosted communal drinking (comól) at feasts.